insidewhy/ohjames.github.io/about.md

 We embrace new technologies and approaches, we have open source projects using flutter, rkt, WebGL, rust, c++14 and c.
 We also frequently contribute back to high-profile (and low-profile!) open source projects.

 We have worked with Goldsmiths College Interactive Research Studio, The Press Association, Bulb, WeAreEverywhere, TicketText, ClickOn Media and Dectech.
-See less

 We are currently working on a new project and are not available for consulting work until July 2019.